top of page

 Achan

-An area northwest of Diyarbakir in North Kurdistan.
+A place name from an area northwest of Diyarbakir in North Kurdistan.

 Ada